Delta Knowledge Transfer Program (DKTP)

 Description

-Members of Delta Obscura, primarily vulnerability researchers with verified CVEs, volunteer to design and participate in CTF labs as a way to share knowledge and strengthen the cybersecurity community.
+Members of Delta Obscura, primarily vulnerability researchers with verified CVEs, volunteer to design and participate in CTF labs, deliver talks, and engage at security events as a way to share knowledge and strengthen the cybersecurity community.

 Since most CTFs are annual events, we often face time constraints that make it challenging to develop machines and provide support simultaneously.
-For this reason, we limit our volunteer participation to up to ten CTF events each year.
+For this reason, we limit our volunteer participation to up to ten CTF events, conferences, or community engagements each year.

 HackFest 2025